LasherKJ/LasherKJ.github.io/content/post/NobrollaDocs.md

 ## Hosting the website

 For the time being [docs.nobrolla.com](https://docs.nobrolla.com) is still up.
 It is hosted on [Aerobatic](https://www.aerobatic.com/), a command-line tool and hosting service.
+The source code was hosted on bitbucket, and using bitbucket pipelines any commits to the master branch triggered aerobatic-cli commands and updated the production website.

+## Source Code

+The source code has been migrated to my [personal github](https://github.com/LasherKJ/Nobrolla_Documentation) as the project has been shuttered.